Lankow/nfc-emulator/example-server/README.md

 The server also exposes `GET /STATUS` to report the last status value posted by the app and `POST /STATUS` for the app to send status updates.
-Two helper diagnostic endpoints are available as well: `GET /APP-NFC` returns a static handshake string so you can verify you are querying the emulator server, and `GET /timestamp` responds with the current Unix timestamp in milliseconds.
+Two helper diagnostic endpoints are available as well: `GET /app` returns a static `NFC-EMULATOR` handshake string so you can verify you are querying the emulator server, and `GET /timestamp` responds with the current Unix timestamp in milliseconds.

 ## Log management